CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-apex-datacom-call-me-essentials-edition-blueprint.md

 * Includes Microsoft SQL Express Edition database for call history logs for up to 12 months.
 * Customer simply adds the Call Me widget to their public website.
 * Provides the clearest call connection quality of any such service.
-* There is no restriction on where the customer site is hosted – need not be on CenturyLink Cloud.
+* There is no restriction on where the customer site is hosted – need not be on Lumen Cloud.
 * The Essential Edition Call Me ring to phone number must be in the US or Canada.
 * Call Me is provided in manner similar to an appliance where access to the machine OS is restricted.

 The purpose of this KB article is to help the reader take advantage of this integration to achieve rapid time-to-value for the Call Me Essentials Edition solution.

 ### Offer
-Apex Datacom is making their technology available for CenturyLink Cloud Users to deploy to their account.
+Apex Datacom is making their technology available for Lumen Cloud Users to deploy to their account.
 Installation of the Call Me Essentials Edition Blueprint includes a license good for a free trial of up to 10 calls.
 In order to purchase a license or entitlement.

 ### Audience
-CenturyLink Cloud Users
+Lumen Cloud Users

 ### Impact
-After reading this article, the user should feel comfortable getting started using Apex Call Me Essential Edition on CenturyLink Cloud.
+After reading this article, the user should feel comfortable getting started using Apex Call Me Essential Edition on Lumen Cloud.

 ### Prerequisite
-* Access to the CenturyLink Cloud platform as an authorized user.
+* Access to the Lumen Cloud platform as an authorized user.
-* Requires a CenturyLink Cloud public IP (automatically added in Blueprint).
+* Requires a Lumen Cloud public IP (automatically added in Blueprint).
 * Requires the customer to enter a Public DNS in the Blueprint.

 ### Postrequisite
-* Use after the Free trial period will require CenturyLink SIP long distance (IPLD) account.
+* Use after the Free trial period will require Lumen SIP long distance (IPLD) account.
 That account can  be ordered ahead or inline by coordinating with Apex Datacom.

 ### Deploy Apex Datacom Call Me Essentials Edition Blueprint
 Follow these step by step instructions to deploy a single server instance of Call Me Essentials Edition.